YORK REGION COVID-19 STATUS

 Starter Company Plus

-The Vaughan Starter Company Plus program is designed for you and your business.
-Receive tailored training, mentorship and the opportunity to apply for a provincial grant of up to $5,000 to help your business grow.
+The Vaughan Starter Company Plus program is designed to help your business start, grow or expand.
+Qualified program participants will receive tailored training and mentorship and will also have the opportunity to apply for a provincial grant of up to $5,000.

 To receive further information about the program, please complete the Starter Company Plus eligibility survey.
 All eligible participants will be invited to attend training sessions on an ongoing basis.

 Important: The opportunity to apply for provincial grant funding through Starter Company Plus is competitive.
 Not all program participants will receive a provincial grant, but all are eligible to participate in training.
 Priority for grant funding decisions will be based on the quality and viability of the application in terms of the level of demonstrated traction (i.e., minimum viable product, sales, subscribers/users, pilot projects underway) and realistic prospects from immediate local impact (i.e., job creation, use of commercial property, business expansion).
 Final approval for a provincial grant lies with a Regional Grant Administration (RGA) made up of economic development professionals from across York Region.
 The City of Vaughan’s Small Business and Entrepreneurship team will help applicants prepare their grant applications for the RGA through training and mentorship programs.

 To be eligible for grant funding, participants must:

 - be at least 18 years old at the time of application;